 http://localhost:9000.
 You should be able to lookup this url with your browser.

-http://backend:8000): Not only the browser, but also web-frontend server should be able to do HTTP requests to the backend.
+http://backend:8000): Not only the browser, but also the web-frontend server should be able to make HTTP requests to the backend.
 It might not have access to the

 PUBLIC_BACKEND_URLor there could be a more direct route, (e.g. from container to container instead of via the internet).
 In case of the development environment the backend container be accessed via the